UK Supreme Court: Prorogation of Parliament was unlawful | DW | 24.09.2019

 No 'good reason' to prorouge parliament

 The UK parliament has officially been suspended by Queen Elizabeth, who is politically neutral.
 The monarch acts on the advice of her prime minister.
-Normally, the process is a formality to end one parliamentary session and start a new one, and Johnson's government repeatedly said the decision to suspend the body had nothing to do with Brexit.
+Normally, the process is a formality to end one parliamentary session and start a new one.
+However, Johnson's critics claim his advice to the monarch was aimed to silence the lawmakers while the prime minister was dealing with the EU on Brexit.

 "It is impossible for us to conclude, on the evidence which has been put before us, that there was any reason - let alone a